matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 Space.

-Whenever you give the Power Level 100 (sometimes seen as the role "Administrator") to someone else, you're effectively sharing the ownerhsip of your room or Space with them.
+Whenever you give the Power Level 100 (sometimes seen as the role "Administrator") to someone else, you're effectively sharing the ownership of your room or Space with them.
 As co-owners you can't unilaterally take back what was given to the other.